-Members of the Advisory Committee serve two-year terms, except that for the first year one representative from each of the sectors must be appointed to the Advisory Committee for a term of one year.
+Members of the Advisory Committee serve two-year terms.
+In the first year, one member from each sector must be appointed to the Advisory Committee for a shortened term of one year.
 Members may be reappointed by the WDFW for additional two-year terms.
 The director of the WDFW serves as a nonvoting chair of the Advisory Committee.